Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/overview.md

 All modules do is provide a simple way for grouping related model elements.
 :::

-Modules can be used to output generated artifacts under separate folder for each module, which helps you better manage the generated code.
-In certain cases, modules can be also adopted to represent **microservices**, so that the generated artifacts for each module would go into their own individual microservice.
-Here's where you can learn more on [using modules in output paths](../model-project/configuring-generators.md#output-paths).
+Modules can be used to output generated artifacts under separate folders for each module, which helps you better manage the generated code.
+In certain cases, modules can also be adapted to represent **microservices** so that the generated artifacts for each module would go into their own individual microservice.
+Here's where you can learn more about [using modules in output paths](../model-project/configuring-generators#output-paths).

 :::tip
-The best practice is to place model files for the same module into the same folder, in order to keep your model project well organized.
+The best practice is to place model files for the same module into the same folder to keep your model project well organized.
 :::

 The structure of the `module` element with descriptions is illustrated in the following snippet.